ninjamuffin10111/hello-1/java/README.md

 The `bin/make` is named the same as the UNIX utility `make` to get you in the habit of simply typing `make`.
 Indeed `make` is a much simpler task management tool if you can get away with using it.
-Usually most Java project use Gradle and Maven because Java is often developed on Windows machines in addition to Mac and Linux, (which just supports our conclusion that it is a horrible language that you still just have to learn).
+Usually most Java projects use Gradle and Maven (or Ant for older projects) because Java is often developed on Windows machines in addition to Mac and Linux.